*This article was originally written for our Swiss market, it may contain Swiss references.

 - Catering to their social and environmental values

-Cone Communications Millennial CSR Study, over 90% of Millennials want to switch to cause-related brands and 70% want to spend more on ethical products.
+According to a Study by Cone Communications Millennial, over 90% of Millennials want to switch to cause-related brands and 70% want to spend more on ethical products.
 72% of Gen Zers, history’s most ethnically and racially diverse generation, believe that racial equality is the most important cause for businesses and governments to currently address.

 - Integrating with their favourite technologies